siserin/blind9/doc/arm/advanced.rst

 ----

-TSIG (Transaction SIGnatures) is a mechanism for authenticating DNS messages, originally specified in RFC 2845.
+TSIG (Transaction SIGnatures) is a mechanism for authenticating DNS messages, originally specified in :rfc:`2845`.
 It allows DNS messages to be cryptographically signed using a shared secret.
 TSIG can be used in any DNS transaction, as a way to restrict access to certain server functions (e.g., recursive queries) to authorized clients when IP-based access